When researching a topic it is vital to make sure you are keeping up to date. There are some useful methods for doing this:

 Many journal publishers provide an email alerting service for their journal titles.
 You select the titles you are interested in and the publishers automatically email you the table of contents when a new issue is published.

-An alternative is JournalTOCS from JISC which is a free service to help researchers keep up to date with the tables of contents from scholarly journals.
-Over 20,000 journals are included and individual RSS feeds can be exported to a feed reader.
+JournalTOCS from JISC which is a free service to help researchers keep up to date with the tables of contents from scholarly journals.
+Over 31,000 journals from over 3000 publishers are included and individual RSS feeds can be exported to a feed reader.

 Journal contents via RSS feeds